peranakanfrancis/mary/content/en/home/hero.md

 +++
 ## And coming to her, he said, "Hail, favored one!
 The Lord is with you." **- Luke 1:28**

 Welcome to **Church of The Holy Name of Mary Permatang Tinggi**.
-Please come to join us at our church to celebrate mass together.
+Please come to celebrate mass together with us.
 [Our Location](https://goo.gl/maps/KrdspqMCE5Ph75Qe7).

 - **Sunday Mandarin Mass** 8.30am
 - **Sunday Tamil Mass** 10.30am